ibm-cloud-docs/activity-tracker/tutorial.md

 ## Step 1.
 Provision an instance of the {{site.data.keyword.at_full_notm}} service
 {: #tutorial_step1}

-Complete the following steps to provision an instance:
+Complete the following steps to provision an Activity Tracker instance:

 1. [Log in to your {{site.data.keyword.cloud_notm}} account ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/login){:new_window}.